Al Jazeera Journalism Review

 In India, those who document hate crimes and hate speech are more at risk of the regime’s actions than those who commit them

-Raqib Naik, an Indian journalist and founder of Hindutva Watch, emphasized the risks faced by those documenting hate crimes in India during his keynote speech at the Oslo Freedom Forum 2024.
+Raqib Naik, an Indian journalist and founder of Hindutva Watch, emphasised the risks faced by those documenting hate crimes in India during his keynote speech at the Oslo Freedom Forum 2024.
 "In India, those who document hate crimes and hate speech are more at risk of the regime’s actions than those who commit them," Naik stated.
 He highlighted the rise in hate speeches, attacks on the free press, and censorship under Prime Minister Narendra Modi's rule.

 Journalists Denied Access to Critical Information